 In order to ensure local accountability, there are both elected and nominated Governors.
 Elected Governors represent members in our public and staff constituencies.
 Nominated Governors represent the partner organisations that we work with such as councils, academic institutes (Universities), commissioner groups in addition to the Trust's Youth Forum and Volunteer Services.
 We also have Nominated Governors to represent the views of inclusive community groups.
-Of note, the majority of our Council of Governors (24 out of 32) is elected by our members.
+Of note, the majority of our Council of Governors (24 out of 32) is elected by our members who collectively, as a whole, support system working and collaboration, forming a rounded view of the interests of the public at large.